 - Wounds will be cleaned and bandaged with medicated creams and sterile wraps as needed.

-- Consultation with other medical specialists may be done if indicated.
+- Consultation with other medical specialists may be done.

-- Pain in a burn can often be severe.
+- Pain from a burn can often be severe.
 Adequate pain control will be addressed by your doctor.

 - If there is any indication of breathing problems, a breathing tube may be placed in your airway to help.